propensive/codl/readme.md

 CoDL is a data format for representing structured data, with special features for working with documents that may be edited by both humans and computers.
-CoDL files keep markup syntax to a minimum, with spaces, newlines and the `#` character being the only significant characters
+CoDL files keep markup syntax to a minimum, with spaces, newlines and `#` the only characters with semantic meaning.

 ## Features
 - Models tree-structured data
-- Markup is minimal, making it more pleasurable to write
+- Symbolic markup is minimal, making it more enjoyable to write
-- Facilitates automated modifications which don't reformat a document
+- Automatic modifications don't reformat a document
-- Can host embedded content (such as XML or JSON) verbatim
+- Allows embedded textual content (such as XML or JSON) without escaping
 - Lightweight data schemas with simple syntax
 - User-extensible data verification
-- Fast binary format (BiCoDa)
+- Fast and lightweight binary format (BiCoDa)
 - Safe schema evolution with compatibility checking
-- Allows comments inline
+- Allows comments, which may be attached to data, or not
 - Both data and schemas are composable

-Here is an example of some CoDL data:
+Here is an example of CoDL being used to describe a project and modules:
 ```codl
 import parent
 project main